stanfordnlp/stanza/_pages/pos.md

 ## Example Usage

 Running the [POSProcessor](pos.md) requires the [TokenizeProcessor](tokenize.md) and [MWTProcessor](mwt.md).
 After the pipeline is run, the [`Document`](data_objects.md#document) will contain a list of [`Sentence`](data_objects.md#sentence)s, and the [`Sentence`](data_objects.md#sentence)s will contain lists of [`Word`](data_objects.md#word)s.
 The part-of-speech tags can be accessed via the `upos`(`pos`) and `xpos` fields of each [`Word`](data_objects.md#word), while the universal morphological features can be accessed via the `feats` field.

-### Access POS and Morphological Feature for Word
+### Accessing POS and Morphological Feature for Word

-The code below shows an example of accessing part-of-speech and morphological features for each word:
+Here is an example of tagging a piece of text and accessing part-of-speech and morphological features for each word:

 ```python
 import stanza